jorshuamora-itjo/WROITJO2026/README.md

 ### Mechanical Architecture Comparison: v1.1 vs v2.0

-We retained the combination of materials that yielded solid results: integrating 3D-printed parts (PLA+/PETG), standard electronic components, and LEGO Technic mechanical elements (cross axles, precision bushings, and 40 mm × 20 mm wheels).
+We retained the combination of materials that yielded solid results: integrating 3D-printed parts (PLA+/PETG) and standard electronic components.

 However, to address structural weaknesses, we completely redesigned the chassis.
 The table below details the implemented improvements: